mukrpe/aem-image-service/README.md

 Below are the system requirements needed to validate the code for this exercise.

 * Install AEM 6.5.0.
 AEM 6.5.0 comes with We-Retail code and content.
-* Core Components need for this project are provided by the archetype used in the mvn command to generate this project.
+* Core Components needed for this project are provided by the archetype used in the mvn command to generate this project.
 * Java 1.8
 * Once the AEM is installed, create a service user named: **image-service-user** and grant read access to the repo.
 Make sure to grand read acceess to the /content path.
 (For this test, I gave complete read access to the repo for this service user).